sidi762/NasalOnline/README.md

 Use this command to build from `Dockerfile`.

-> docker build -t nasal-online/ubuntu:v1 .
+> docker build -t nasal-online .

+Run:

+> docker run -p 3000:3000 nasal-online

 Then if want to debug by using `/bin/bash`, try this:

-> docker run -it nasal-online/ubuntu:v1 /bin/bash
+> docker run -it nasal-online /bin/bash